Ulam numbers have zero density: The notion of Ulam numbers

-\section{\textbf{The notion of Ulam numbers}}
+\section{The notion of Ulam numbers}

-In this section we recall the concept of Ulam numbers and review some of its properties.
+In this section, we review the concept of Ulam numbers and review some of its properties.
 We recall the well-known construction that confirms the infinitude of these numbers.
-First we recall the following definitions.
+First, we recall the following definitions.

-\begin{definition} By Ulam numbers we mean sequence of \textbf{distinct} numbers of the form $1,2,3,4,6,\ldots,U_i,U_{i+1},\ldots$, where each term in the sequence is distinct and has the unique representation $U_i=U_j+U_k$ for $i-1\geq j>k$ and $U_i$ is the smallest such number. \end{definition}
+\begin{definition} Ulam numbers are a sequence of distinct numbers of the form $1,2,3,4,6,\ldots,U_i,U_{i+1},\ldots$, where each term in the sequence is distinct and has the unique representation $U_i=U_j+U_k$ for $i-1\geq j>k$ and $U_i$ is the smallest such numbers. \end{definition}

-Next we ascertain the infinitude of the sequence of Ulam numbers.
-The following construction is well-known and standard, yet we do not feel hesitant to reproduce it here \cite{recaman1973questions}.
+The following construction is well-known and standard, yet we have decided to reproduce it here \cite{recaman1973questions}.

 \begin{lemma} There are infinitely many Ulam numbers $(U_m)_{m\geq 1}$. \end{lemma}